kristian-lange-tw/JATOS_docs/docs/Serving_the_Internet/Configure-JATOS-on-a-Server.md

 * `play.http.session.secure` - secure session cookie: set true to restrict user access to HTTPS (default is false)
 * `jatos.idCookies.secure` - secure ID cookies: set true to restrict worker access to HTTPS (default is false)
 * `jatos.idCookies.sameSite` - defines the ID cookies' 'SameSite' attribute: allowed values are `None`, `Lax`, or `Strict`.
 Default is `None`.
 * `jatos.studyMembers.allowAddAllUsers` - Allow to add all users that exist on a JATOS to be added at once as members of a study.
-Default is true.
+Default is false.
 * `jatos.resultData.export.useTmpFile` - If true, result data that are fetched from the database are first stored in a temporary file and only when they are all gathered the file is sent to the browser.
 If false the result data are streamed directly from the database to the browser.
 Default is false.
 * `jatos.maxResultsDbQuerySize` - Maximal number of results to be fetched from the DB at once (default is 10)